 Is it Illegal to Drive Under the Influence of Marijuana in Washington State?

-In Washington, marijuana is now legal, but just like alcohol, there are limits.
+In Washington, marijuana is now legal; however, just like alcohol, there will be limits.
 The threshold for being “under the influence” is set at 5 nanograms of THC per 1 milliliter of blood.

 What Are the Potential Penalties for DUI?